 The gauge of a needle refers to the diameter or width of the hole in the needle.
 The higher the gauge number, the smaller the hole and the thinner the needle.
 High gauge needles may be required for use on smaller areas of the body with smaller veins such as the hands or feet.
 Thinner needles with a higher gauge often provide less pain to the patient and are best suited to low viscosity medications.
-Needles with a lower gauge are generally thicker and stronger, are more suited to viscous medication and can withstand denser skin penetration.
+Needles with a lower gauge are generally thicker and stronger.
+They are more suited to viscous medication and can withstand denser skin penetration.

 Standard needles vary in length from ⅜” to 3 ½”.
 The length of the needle required is determined by its intended use.
 Different length needles are used for different areas and types of administration.
 Longer needles over ½” are more commonly used for intramuscular injections, whilst shorter needles, less than ½”, are more commonly used for intravenous (into the vein) injections.
 Subcutaneous injections usually require a needle that is between ½” and ⅝”.